This article applies to Windows 7, Windows 8, Windows 8.1, Windows 10.

-Notice that when you type the command all saved wifi profiles will show, a good tip to remember here is that the list shows the profile in order, starting from the most recent saved connection at the top to the oldest connection at the bottom.
+Notice that when you type the command, all saved WiFi profiles will show; an excellent tip to remember here is that the list shows the profile in order, starting from the most recent saved connection at the top to the oldest connection at the bottom.

 netsh wlan show profile name=techwep24 key=clear

 (in my case I want to know the password for techwep24, you substitute it with you SSID).

 - Let’s say you’d like to know the wireless radio type your card is compatible with: a, b, g, n.

 - Do you want to know what the type of network frequency being broadcasted?